brandonhorst/docs.lacona.io/docs/basics/getting-started.md

 then use "open my homepage" or "translate my homepage to Chinese".

 Read more at [commands](commands.md) and [extensions](extensions.md).

+Note that this question only generates some sample code to get you started.
+Addons can contain any number of commands, extensions, or both.

 ### User Preferences